ZakuroSoda/Methods-to-Bypass-Corporate-Device-Management/README.md

 ### DISCLAIMER
 DO NOT USE THE INFORMATION PROVIDED HERE TO DO ANYTHING ILLEGAL OR AGAINST YOUR ORGANISATION'S POLICY.

-I do not claim responsibility or involvement for anything you break, any trouble you may get into, or any policy(ies) you break by using the information here.
+I am not responsibility or involvement for anything you break, any trouble you may get into, or any policy(ies) you break by using the information here.

 THIS IS STRICTLY FOR EDUCATIONAL PURPOSES AND THE KNOWLEDGE SHOULD NOT BE USED ILLEGALLY OR IN VIOLATION OF POLICIES.

+---

 1. Windows Recovery Env Command Prompt
 2. .\Administrator